 ppwebgui

-ppwebgui is a standalone host-side web server for PulsePins.
+ppwebgui is a standalone host-side web server for PulsePins for rapid interactive testing and hardware troubleshooting.

-It starts an embedded HTTP server, serves a small browser UI from the same binary, shows live AUX, trigger-input/control, and streamer-runtime status, reports the current trigger-combiner configuration, lets the user change a single active-streamer qout override and the output-combiner settings, and can stream PulsePins text sequences from the browser.
+It starts an embedded HTTP server on the FPGA board, serves a small browser UI from the same binary, shows live AUX signal status, trigger-input/control, and streamer-runtime status, reports the current trigger-combiner configuration, lets the user change a single active-streamer qout override and the output-combiner settings, and can stream PulsePins text sequences from the browser.

 Startup